JMRI/website/Migration_2021_tasks.md

   <div class="flex-item-70">
 - [ ] Remove all `<p>` tags used as spacers.
 If they are used inside `<li>`, replace them by `<br`
+- [ ] convert all PRAGMA redirects to html5 replacement